syncfusion-content/uwp-docs/uwp/DataGrid/Editing.md

 ## Support for IEditableObject

-SfDataGrid supports to commit and roll back the changes in row level when underlying data object implements [IEditableObject](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.aspx) interface.
+Data Grid supports to commit and roll back the changes in row level when underlying data object implements [IEditableObject](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.aspx) interface.

 The editing changes in a row will be committed only when user move to next row or pressing enter key in `EndEdit`.
 Also when user press <kbd> Esc </kbd>  key, then the changes made in a row will be reverted in `CancelEdit`.